datafusion-contrib/ray-sql/README.md

 # RaySQL: DataFusion on Ray

-This is a personal research project to evaluate performing distributed SQL queries from Python, using [Ray](https://www.ray.io/) and [DataFusion](https://github.com/apache/arrow-datafusion).
+This is a research project to evaluate performing distributed SQL queries from Python, using [Ray](https://www.ray.io/) and [DataFusion](https://github.com/apache/arrow-datafusion).

 ## Goals